Class: Brut::FrontEnd::Handler

 #handle ⇒ URI|Brut::FrontEnd::Component, ...

-You must implement this to accept whatever parameters you need.
+You must implement this to perform whatever action your handler must perform.

 -